Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 Forgesync is currently available as:

-• A (currently experimental) NixOS module.
+• A NixOS module.
 Check the module source.

 • A container.
 See container usage.